9231058/HmanCoder/README.md

 HmanCoder
 =========

-This is a simple haffman coder application
+This is a simple huffman coder application